sahat/requirejs-library/README.md

 ### Source Maps

 Require.js optimizer comes with a built-in support to generate source maps.
-It is already enabled in **gulpfile** by default, but feel free to disable source maps.
+It is already enabled in **gruntfile** by default, but feel free to disable source maps.
 Refer to [this article](https://developers.google.com/chrome-developer-tools/docs/javascript-debugging#source-maps) to enable source maps in Google Chrome, if you haven't already done so.